Béla Király: Early life

-He was born in Kaposvár, Hungary, the son of a station master.
+Király was born in Kaposvár, Hungary, the son of a station master.
 As a youth he bred pigeons, a lifelong interest.
 His ambition to be a veterinary surgeon foundered because his family could not afford the fees.
 Color blindness barred his employment by the railroad.
-In 1930, military service became compulsory - two years for conscripts but only one year for volunteers.
-He joined the army, found it interesting, finished the Ludovika Military Academy in the top 5% of his class, and was commissioned a second lieutenant 20 August 1935.
+In 1930, military service became compulsory and he joined the army.
+Finding it interesting, he finished the Ludovika Military Academy in the top 5% of his class, and was commissioned a second lieutenant 20 August 1935.
 As a student at the General Staff Academy he was promoted to captain in December 1942.

 World War II and postwar imprisonment

 Hungary joined the Axis powers and declared war on the Soviet Union in 1941.
-Király saw combat on the eastern front and was twice wounded.
+Király saw combat on the Eastern Front and was twice wounded.
 In 1943 he commanded 400 men guarding a Jewish labor battalion in the Don River valley.
 Contrary to orders, he provided them with warm clothing, decent food, and medical attention.
 In 1993, Yad Vashem named him one of the "Righteous Among the Nations", recognizing his humane treatment of the Jewish prisoners.

 In March 1945 Király commanded the defense of Kőszeg.
 Upon surrendering the city to the Red Army, he was arrested and sent to Siberia as a prisoner of war.
 He returned home following the Paris Peace Treaties, and joined the Hungarian Communist Party and the new Hungarian People's Army.

-Communist officials warned him against his 1947 marriage to the widowed niece of far-right former prime minister Gyula Gömbös, who was, for much of his career, anti-semitic.
+Communist officials warned him against his 1947 marriage to the widowed niece of far-right former prime minister Gyula Gömbös, who was, for much of his career, anti-Semitic.
 He expected to be sacked when General György Pálffy summoned him, but instead was appointed to command the Training Department.
 He was promoted to general in 1950, and later to the rank of major general.
 In 1950, he was put in command of the infantry.
 He was expected to command the Hungarian component of a planned Soviet invasion of Yugoslavia following the Tito–Stalin Split.
 Stalin ceased the operation, however, discouraged by the success of American intervention in the Korean War.
 According to Király, the situation in Korea "nipped Stalin's pet project in the bud".

 In 1951, the Mátyás Rákosi regime arrested him on charges of subversion, sedition, and espionage.
 He was sentenced on January 15, 1952 to death by hanging.
 His wife was detained by the ÁVH from August 1951 until August 1953.
 She divorced him in 1955.
 He then learned that his sentence had been commuted to life imprisonment at hard labor.
 In September 1956 the government of Ernő Gerő paroled him along with other prisoners, a measure intended to soften public unrest.